LukeTOBrien/webdev-curriculum/JavaScript/Questions/Questions en-GB.md

 # Challanges

-## 1 - Different types of questions
+## Challange 1 - Different types of questions

 Let's ask a different question about ourselves, this question will be about our abilities.<br>
 Copy the following code into your `<script>` block to create a new function: